-WRITE MEMORY [0Fh]
+WRITE MEMORY [0FH]

-The Write Memory command is used to program the 1024-bit EPROM data field.
+The Write Memory command is used to program the 16384-bit EPROM data field.
 The bus master will follow the command byte with a two byte starting address (TA1=(T7:T0), TA2=(T15:T8)) and a byte of data (D7:D0).
-An 8-bit CRC of the command byte, address bytes, and data byte is computed by the DS1982 and read back by the bus master to confirm that the correct command word, starting address, and data byte were received.
+A 16-bit CRC of the command byte, address bytes, and data byte is computed by the DS1985 and read back by the bus master to confirm that the correct command word, starting address, and data byte were received.

-The highest starting address within the DS1982 is 007FH.
-If the bus master sends a starting address higher than this, the nine most significant address bits are set to 0 by the internal circuitry of the chip.
-This will result in a mismatch between the CRC calculated by the DS1982 and the CRC calculated by the bus master, indicating an error condition.
+The highest starting address within the DS1985 is 07FFH.
+If the bus master sends a starting address higher than this, the five most significant address bits are set to 0 by the internal circuitry of the chip.
+This will result in a mismatch between the CRC calculated by the DS1985 and the CRC calculated by the bus master, indicating an error condition.

 If the CRC read by the bus master is incorrect, a Reset Pulse must be issued and the entire sequence must be repeated.
 If the CRC received by the bus master is correct, a programming pulse (12 volts on the 1-Wire bus for 480 μs) is issued by the bus master.
-Prior to programming, the entire unprogrammed 1024-bit EPROM data field will appear as logical 1s.
-For each bit in the data byte provided by the bus master that is set to a logical 0, the corresponding bit in the selected byte of the 1024-bit EPROM will be programmed to a logical 0 after the programming pulse has been applied at that byte location.
+Prior to programming, the entire unprogrammed 16384-bit EPROM data field will appear as logical 1s.
+For each bit in the data byte provided by the bus master that is set to a logical 0, the corresponding bit in the selected byte of the 16384-bit EPROM will be programmed to a logical 0 after the programming pulse has been applied at that byte location.

-After the 480 μs programming pulse is applied and the data line returns to a 5-volt level, the bus master issues eight read time slots to verify that the appropriate bits have been programmed.
-The DS1982 responds with the data from the selected EPROM address sent least significant bit first.
+After the 480 μs programming pulse is applied and the data line returns to the idle level, the bus master issues eight read time slots to verify that the appropriate bits have been programmed.
+The DS1985 responds with the data from the selected EPROM address sent least significant bit first.
 This byte contains the logical AND of all bytes written to this EPROM data address.
-If the EPROM data byte contains 1s in bit positions where the byte issued by the master contains 0s, a Reset Pulse should be issued and the current byte address should be programmed again.
-If the DS1982 EPROM data byte contains 0s in the same bit positions as the data byte, the programming was successful and the DS1982 will automatically increment its address counter to select the next byte in the 1024-bit EPROM data field.
-The least significant byte of the new 2-byte address will also be loaded into the 8-bit CRC generator as a starting value.
+If the EPROM data byte contains 1s in bit positions where the byte issued by the master contained 0s, a Reset Pulse should be issued and the current byte address should be programmed again.
+If the DS1985 EPROM data byte contains 0s in the same bit positions as the data byte, the programming was successful and the DS1985 will automatically increment its address counter to select the next byte in the 16384-bit EPROM data field.
+The new 2-byte address will also be loaded into the 16-bit CRC generator as a starting value.
 The bus master will issue the next byte of data using eight write time slots.

-As the DS1982 receives this byte of data into the scratchpad, it also shifts the data into the CRC generator that has been preloaded with the LSB of the current address, and the result is an 8-bit CRC of the new data byte and the LSB of the new address.
-After supplying the data byte, the bus master will read this 8-bit CRC from the DS1982 with eight read time slots to confirm that the address incremented properly and the data byte was received correctly.
+As the DS1985 receives this byte of data into the scratchpad, it also shifts the data into the CRC generator that has been preloaded with the current address and the result is a 16-bit CRC of the new data byte and the new address.
+After supplying the data byte, the bus master will read this 16-bit CRC from the DS1985 with 16 read time slots to confirm that the address incremented properly and the data byte was received correctly.
 If the CRC is incorrect, a Reset Pulse must be issued and the Write Memory command sequence must be restarted.
 If the CRC is correct, the bus master will issue a programming pulse and the selected byte in memory will be programmed.